Somatic Therapy in Toronto

 We reflect on insights, new patterns, and sensations of calm or empowerment that emerge, supporting integration into daily life.

-Somatic Therapy in Downtown Toronto
+Somatic Therapy in Toronto and Online Across Ontario

 Somatic therapy is always paced according to your nervous system capacity.
 Sessions are collaborative, consent-based, and trauma-informed.